Updated: Jan 9

-This simple yet delicious and highly nutritious recipe came from our Ayurvedic doctor as part of our studies and is one we have on the go frequently.
+This simple yet delicious and highly nutritious recipe came from our Ayurvedic doctor as part of our studies and is one I use frequently.
 Our clinic days are often interjected by a cup of tea and a bowl of this rice lightly heated.
 As it is sweet in nature, this recipe is very beneficial for Vata and Pitta individuals or vitiation, but the Kapha dosha based individual or condition should only have this on occasion and perhaps lessen the sugar if possible.
 Please also note that fenugreek should not be regularly consumed by young children as it can effect bone growth and development.

 WHAT YOU NEED

-1 cup of red or brown rice (well rinsed)
+1 cup red or brown rice (well rinsed)

-2 tablespoons of jaggery (unrefined cane sugar - found at all Indian grocers)
+2 tbs jaggery (unrefined cane sugar - found at all Indian grocers)

 Optional: A handful of raisins